-Statens Serum Institut (SSI) used immunochemical assays for analysis of Host Cell Proteins (HCPs) in drug substances.
+Statens Serum Institut (SSI) used immunochemical assays to analyze Host Cell Proteins (HCPs) in drug substances.
 However, they found that these methods had limited coverage, which resulted in a lack of detail and accuracy.
 They were thus looking for an ELISA alternative for HCP analysis.

-SSI is under the auspices of the Danish Ministry of Health.
-SSI is responsible for the purchase and supply of vaccines to the Danish national vaccination programs.
-These include the Childhood Vaccination Program, pandemic preparedness, and also other necessary preparedness supplies.
-To improve their HCP analysis, a close collaboration between SSI, Alphalyse and the Protein Research Group at SDU began.
+SSI is under the auspices of the Danish Ministry of Health, and SSI is responsible for the purchase and supply of vaccines to the Danish national vaccination programs.
+These include the Childhood Vaccination Program, pandemic preparedness, and other necessary preparedness supplies.
+A close collaboration between SSI, Alphalyse, and the Protein Research Group at SDU improved their HCP analysis.

 The collaboration’s outcome: Comprehensive HCP analysis

-Together, the collaboration group developed an orthogonal method, which provided additional information about the HCPs obtained from process-specific ELISA.
-Specifically, the HCP analysis provided SSI with the identity and quantity of the individual HCPs.
-This made it possible to compare and identify differences between various production batches.
+The collaboration group developed an orthogonal method, which provided additional information about the HCPs obtained from process-specific ELISA.
+Specifically, the HCP analysis delivered SSI with the identity and quantity of the individual HCPs.
+Thus, the new method made it possible to compare and identify differences between various production batches.

 In addition, SSI found that the mass spectrometry method was applicable for process development.
-Here it provided detailed knowledge about amounts of individual host cell proteins, and how to eliminate them during the downstream purification.
-A knowledge, SSI could not obtain from any commercial or process specific ELISA assay.
+It provided detailed knowledge about the amounts of individual host cell proteins and how to eliminate them during the downstream purification.
+An understanding that SSI could not obtain from any commercial or process-specific ELISA HCP assay.